Mr-Smyth/circles/docs/Testing.md

 * :clipboard: RESULT:
-    * For this version of Circles it has not been possible to add this functionality due to time constraints.
+    * For this version of Circles, it has not been possible to add this functionality due to time constraints.
 A future version will have this feature.

 </details>